facebookresearch/ActivityNet-Entities/README.md

 ActivityNet-Entities, is based on the video description dataset [ActivityNet Captions](https://cs.stanford.edu/people/ranjaykrishna/densevid/) and augments it with 158k bounding box annotations, each grounding a noun phrase (NP).
 Here we release the complete set of NP-based annotations as well as the pre-processed object-based annotations.

 ### Data
-We have the following dataset files under the `data` directory:
+We have the following dataset files under the `data` directory.
+Note that for all splits, the video duration and segment timestamps info come from the original ActivityNet Captions (except for the **hidden** test set).
+They are available from the GVD [repo](https://github.com/facebookresearch/grounded-video-description#data-preparation) (download [link](https://dl.fbaipublicfiles.com/ActivityNet-Entities/ActivityNet-Entities/anet_entities_captions.tar.gz)) in the file named `anet_captions_all_splits.json`).

 - `anet_entities_skeleton.txt`: Specify the expected structure of the JSON annotation files.
+- `split_ids_anet_entities.json`: Video IDs included in the training/validation/public testing/**hidden** testing splits.
 - `anet_entities_cleaned_class_thresh50_trainval.json`: Pre-processed dataset file with object class and bounding box annotations.
 For training and validation splits only.
 - `anet_entities_cleaned_class_thresh50_test_skeleton.json`: Object class annotation for the public testing split.
 This file is for evaluation server purpose and no bounding box annotation is given.
 - `anet_entities_cleaned_class_thresh50_hidden_test_skeleton.json`: Object class annotation for the **hidden** testing split.
 This file is for evaluation server purpose and no description nor bounding box annotation is given.
-The duration and segment timestamps info are available from the GVD [repo](https://github.com/facebookresearch/grounded-video-description#data-preparation) (download [link](https://github.com/facebookresearch/grounded-video-description#data-preparation) to the file named `anet_captions_all_splits.json`).
 - `anet_entities_trainval.json`: The raw dataset file with noun phrase and bounding box annotations.
 We only release the training and the validation splits for now.
-- `split_ids_anet_entities.json`: Video IDs included in the training/validation/public testing/**hidden** testing splits.

 Note: Both the raw dataset file and the pre-processed dataset file contain all the 12469 videos in our training and validation split (training + one half of the validation split as in ActivityNet Captions, which is based on [ActivityNet 1.3](http://activity-net.org/download.html)).
 This includes 626 videos without box annotations.